Southside Spinners

-Southside Spinners is a Dutch musical partnership between Marco Verkuylen (aka Marco V), Benjamin Kuyten (aka Benjamin Bates), Jesse and Thomas Hagenbeek.
+Southside Spinners is a Dutch musical partnership between Marco Verkuylen (a.k.a.
+Marco V), Benjamin Kuyten (a.k.a.
+Benjamin Bates), and Jesse and Thomas Hagenbeek.

-Their single "Luvstruck", released in 1998 in the Netherlands, initially reached number 85 in the UK Singles Chart in July 1999.
-It gained extra prominence a year later when used in the soundtrack of the film Kevin & Perry Go Large, and on re-release in May 2000 peaked at number 9 in the UK chart.
+Their single "Luvstruck", released in 1998 in the Netherlands, initially reached number 81 on the UK Singles Chart in July 1999.
+It gained extra prominence a year later when used in the soundtrack of the film Kevin & Perry Go Large, and upon re-release in May 2000, it peaked at number 9 on the UK chart.